hriggs/dwa-project4/readme.md

 * Again, so sorry for the white noise in the background of the demo!

 ## Details for Teaching Team
-### Database Tables in Addition to Users Table
+### Database tables in addition to users table and built in Laravel tables
 * puzzles
 * gamesessions
 * gamesession_user

 ### CRUD Operations
 * Create: gamesessions and gamesession_user data created when puzzle is solved by logged in user
-* Read: data from puzzles, gamesessions, and user all read and displayed (and sorted) on screen
+* Read: data from puzzles, gamesessions, and users all read and displayed (and sorted) on screen
 * Update: user profile data can be updated on user profile and change password pages
 * Delete: gamesessions and gamesession_user data can be deleted from user's stats page